 When I pack for Charleston I pack super easy, fun, lightweight pieces as it’s pretty warm there year round.
 Sandals, easy dresses, cropped jeans and tops are what I pack, as well as a dress or two for nights out.
 Leave stilettos at home though, the cobblestone streets and uneven sidewalks don’t mix well with a skinny heel!
 Trust me, I’ve done it and almost wiped out!

 What are the top three things we can’t miss in the city?

 If you’ve never been, you should do a walking tour or carriage tour; there is so much history to take in, and it’s a good way to learn about the city in a short amount of time.
 On Saturdays during the spring through fall, the farmers market in Marion Square is a must!
 You’ll find great local food and handmade jewelry, clothing and home goods here.
-And to complete your immersion in all things of the South, tour an old plantation like Boone Hall or Middleton Place.

 What about this southern gem that we’re completely missing out on?